 F6.
-I-SHAPED MEMBERS AND CHANNELS BENT ABOUT THEIR MINOR AXIS

-I-shaped members and channels bent about their minor axis do not experience lateral-torsional buckling or web local buckling.
-The only limit states to consider are yielding and flange local buckling.
-The user note informs the designer of the few rolled shapes that need to be checked for flange local buckling.
-The limiting widthto-thickness ratios for rolled I-shaped members given in Table B4.1b are the same for major- and minor-axis bending.
+I-SHAPED MEMBERS AND CHANNELS BENT ABOUT THEIR MINOR AXIS rolled shapes that need to be checked for flange local buckling.
+The limiting width-to-thickness ratios for rolled I-shaped members given in Table B4.1b are the same for major- and minor-axis bending.
 This is a conservative simplification.
 The limit of $1.6F_yS_y$ in Equation F6-1 is intended to ensure against substantial early yielding in channels subjected to minor-axis bending, potentially leading to inelastic response under service conditions.
 The minor-axis plastic moment capacity of I-sections rarely exceeds this limit.